DocsScript Studio › The script element types

 Transition FADE TO:

-Insert Shot INSERT - PHOTO OF FATHER
+Shot INSERT - PHOTO OF FATHER (INSERT is one of several shot types)

 Auto-layout per element